 move a cube or a stack build a stack, then move it build a stack move a stack, then unbuild it unbuild a stack drop one or two cubes from his reserve

 A stack is made up of two cubes.
-Any cube and stack moves do cross the faces of the hexagons.
+Cube and stack moves are either vertical or horizontal.
 Cube and stack capture are made by moves.
 See the following detailed descriptions.